 In order to explore these topics and to answer the identified research questions, the author conducted supplementary participatory studies.
 In 2005, the author carried out participatory rural appraisals in the five communities in Phnom Penh.
 The studies also included water quality analysis.
 The author analyzed the community water supplies and formulated water use recommendations for the communities (Heinonen, 2005).
-In 2008, there were five focus group discussions (Kob Kong and Dey Krahorm) conducted by the author in the study communities.
+In 2008, there were five focus group discussions and two supplementary focus group discussions (Kob Kong and Dey Krahorm) conducted by the author in the study communities.